EloElodie18/BRIEF-TimeScript/README.md

   When i write the good value in the console.log, he permite to interprate the tow type of value.

-- The dinamic polymorphism:
+- The dinamic polymorphism: (NB: extension de la classe)

-  Quels sont les possibilités que donne le polymorphisme?
+  It allows you to use the attributes of a class by creating an extension of the class.

   #Where?

   Outside the class, when i declare my object.

   #How do i write it?